gmuoio/Foundations_of_Computer_Science/README.md

-# Project Foundations of Computer Science
+# Foundations of Computer Science project
 Development of a jupyter notebook